hsiy/stembot-pi-video/README.md

-# Capstone-Group7
+# STEMBot Pi Integration

-Repository for Group 7 capstone project.
+Repository for STEMBot Pi Integration capstone project.

 The goal of this project is to create the tools needed to wirelessly transmit video to a computer from a Stembot 2 via an onboard Raspberry Pi.